-- Dow's products and services are a key component of Dow's climate strategy.
-They provide an opportunity to enable the transition to low/zero greenhouse gas emissions and high carbon circularity.
-In order to reduce Dow's carbon footprint while simultaneously increasing production volume, Dow must develop more innovative products and feedstock and material production processes, which necessitates continuous enhancement of Dow's high-performance research capabilities. (positive/ negative) - Innovative improvements to both Dow's feedstock production and delivery of betterperforming, more sustainable products help drive reduced greenhouse gas emissions and improved carbon circularity across the entire value chain. (positive)
+- Dow's products and services are a key component of Dow's climate, circularity, and safer materials strategy.
+They provide an opportunity to enable the transition to low/ net-zero greenhouse gas emissions and a circular economy.
+To reduce Dow's carbon footprint while simultaneously increasing production volume, Dow must develop more innovative products and feedstock and material production processes, which necessitates continuous enhancement of Dow's high-performance research capabilities. (positive/negative) - Innovative improvements to Dow's feedstock production and products that simultaneously deliver high-performance and enhanced sustainability to help drive reduced greenhouse gas emissions and improved carbon circularity across the entire value chain. (positive)

 When evaluating Dow's potential innovations and solutions, it is important to consider the entire value chain from product innovation and raw material selection to production, customer and consumer use, and end of life or reuse.
-In some cases, Dow's solution may have a negative impact (for example, an increased greenhouse gas emissions footprint) when considered in isolation.
-For example, recycling of products requires additional energy input (a negative in isolation), but enables circularity and reuse of materials across a value chain (a positive from a value-chain perspective).
+In some cases, Dow's solution may have a negative impact (e.g., an increased greenhouse gas emissions footprint) when considered in isolation.
+For example, recycling of products with certain technologies may require additional energy input (a negative in isolation), but enables circularity and reuse of materials across a value chain (a positive from a value-chain perspective).
 In other cases, transparency across the value chain is lacking and thus decisions are made based on the experience of experts and available data.
 Using life cycle assessments (LCAs) is a way for Dow to ensure it considers the full value chain when evaluating product sustainability.